Plastic Bags

 Personalized military garment bags: cost, MOQ, and quote factors

 Unit cost is shaped by more than quantity.
 The obvious drivers are bag size, material thickness, and print complexity.
 Fewer colors usually cost less than full-color decoration.
 A simple one-side logo is cheaper than a multi-location print with names, ranks, and unit marks.
 Packaging requirements matter too.
-If each bag needs folded insert cards, individual poly wrap, or Retail Hang Tags, the cost climbs.
+If each bag needs folded insert cards, the labor line rises as well.

 Production steps, timeline, and lead time expectations